OBOAcademy/obook/docs/tutorial/fhkb.md

 ![Figure 5.2](../images/FHKB%20figures/sibling_path.png)

-**Figure 5.2:** Tracing out the sub-property chain forhasSibling; note that Robert is a sibling of himself by this path
+**Figure 5.2:** Tracing out the sub-property chain for `hasSibling`; note that Robert is a sibling of himself by this path

 Do the following tasks: